 Is the McDermott Application separate from UTD’s application?

 Yes.
 UTD’s application is submitted through Apply Texas.
 The McDermott application can be found here.

 Where should I send my standardized test scores?

 It is not required to submit an official standardized test score to the McDermott Program.
 The score that is self-reported in the McDermott Scholars application can be verified through the official report that is submitted to UTD (SAT/PSAT code: 6897; ACT code: 4243).
 Please note, the McDermott Program does not have separate standardized test codes.

 Do I have to apply to UTD before or after I submit my McDermott Scholars application?

 Students should apply to UTD and the McDermott Scholars Program concurrently.
-Both the McDermott Scholars application and the UTD application must be submitted by the McDermott application deadline.
+Applications to UTD should be submitted by December 1 to ensure that the applicant is assessed for other merit scholarship opportunities (such as the Academic Excellence Scholarship).
 Admission to UTD is not admission to McDermott.

 Do you super score the SAT or ACT?